Jackaroo

-A jackaroo is a young man (feminine equivalent jillaroo) working on a sheep or cattle station, to gain practical experience in the skills needed to become an owner, overseer, manager, etc. The word originated in Queensland, Australia in the 19th century and is still in use in Australia and New Zealand in the 21st century.
-Its origins are unclear, although it is firmly rooted in Australian English, Australian culture and in the traditions of the Australian stockmen.
+A jackaroo or jackeroo is a young man (feminine equivalent jillaroo or jilleroo) working on a sheep or cattle station to gain practical experience in the skills needed to become an owner, overseer, manager, etc. The word originated in Queensland, Australia, in the 19th century and is still in use in Australia and New Zealand in the 21st century.
+The Nuttall Encyclopedia (1909, 1920) says "name given in Australia to a green-horn from England inexperienced in bush life".

 Etymology

 Jackaroo

-The word jackaroo, also formerly spelled jackeroo, has been used in Australia since at least the middle of the 19th century and passed from there into common usage in New Zealand.
+The word jackaroo, also formerly spelled jackeroo, has been used in Australia since at least the mid 19th century and passed into common usage in New Zealand.
 Its use in both countries continues into the 21st century.
-The origin of the word is obscure and probably unknowable, but its first documented use was in Queensland.
-Several possibilities have been put forward:
+The origin of the word is unknown, but its first documented use was in Queensland.
+Several possibilities have been suggested:

-A deverbal noun which became a common noun through frequent occupational usage; derived from the practice of roasting a kangaroo on a spit.
-A "jack" being a person who turned meat on a spit or rotisserie.
-To "jack a 'roo" was to turn a kangaroo on a spit, a very common practice among rural workers in remote parts of Australia since colonial times.

-An Australian variation on the term for American cowboys, who were sometimes called 'buckaroos'.
-The term 'buckaroo' was derived from the Spanish word 'vaquero'.

-An origin from an indigenous language term for 'a wandering white man'.